Thinking about climbing Adam’s Peak? This guide has everything you need to know!

 Hiking Season: December to April (very busy during weekends and full moons)

-Hikers typical make the ascent during the pilgrimage season, starting on the Unduvap Poya Day, this changes each year but is generally at the end of December (December 3 2017) and finishes on the Vesak Poya Day (May 29 2018).
-You can find out the exact days here.
+Hikers typical make the ascent during the pilgrimage season, starting on the Unduvap Poya Day, this changes each year but is generally at the end of December (December 3 2017) and finishes on the Vesak Poya Day (May 29 2018), the exact days are here.
 This period has the best weather but also has thousands of pilgrims making the climb which can cause congestion towards the top.
 The busiest periods for climbing Adam’s Peak are January and February and on weekends or holidays.
 If you’re wanting a quieter climb it would be best to go midweek and at the very end of the pilgrimage season.
 Note that the later in the year you climb the less predictable the weather conditions will be.
 You can find more details on Sri Lankan weather and seasons here.

 If you’re planning on watching the sunrise from the peak then leave early!
 It can get very busy and congested during busier periods.
-The trail starts a one hour drive from Hatton and the hike will take anything from 2-5+ hours to reach the peak.
-With the sun rising at roughly 6 am (depending on what month you go) aim to be at the peak by at least 4.30/5.00 to get a good spot.
+The trail starts a one hour drive from Hatton and the hike takes roughly 2-5 hours to reach the peak.
+With the sun rising at roughly 6 am (depending on what month you go) aim to be at the peak by at least 4.30/5.00 am to get a good spot.

 We got a Tuk Tuk from Hatton at Midnight and arrived to the trail point just after 1 am.
 Climbing the peak quicker than expected we arrived at the summit just after 3 am.
 In my opinion this was a good time as the trail was quieter and gave us time to relax at the top and take in the temples.
 If you plan to arrive early, make sure you take some extra layers so you can change from your sweaty ones (and they will be sweaty), as it gets bitterly cold at the top no matter the time of year.

-You have two options for accommodation; Hatton or Delhousie.
+You have two options for accommodation: Hatton or Delhousie.
 Delhousie is a small village right at the trail start whilst Hatton is a well connected town 30km away.
 Whilst Delhousie is closer, it’s not as well connected (particularly outside of pilgrimage season) and has limited services.
-Hatton has the advantage of being easy to reach, with more choice for accommodation and amenities however you will then need to travel 30km to start the trail.
+Hatton has the advantage of being easy to reach, with more accommodation options and amenities but you will then need to travel 30km to start the trail.

-Delhousie has a number of guesthouses and hotels (many along the main road) very close to the trail varying from 500-1500rs a night for budget options.
-If you are planning on going during peak season, it’s possible to book ahead, however with the lower priced guesthouses you can turn up and take your pick.
-If you’re completing the hike outside of pilgrimage season then you don’t need to worry about booking ahead and you’ll be able to get much cheaper rates.
+Delhousie has a number of guesthouses and hotels (many along the main road) very close to the trail varying from as low as 1000rs a night for budget options.
+If you’re planning on going during peak season it’s possible to book ahead however with lower priced guesthouses you can turn up and take your pick.
+If you’re completing the hike outside of pilgrimage season then you don’t need to worry about booking, just look when you arrive and you’ll be able to get much cheaper rates.

 Hatton’s tourist infrastructure is not so built up but for budget options there are a few guesthouse dotted through town with a few close to the train and bus station.
 For you culinary wanderers, Hatton has some cracking local restaurants.
 There are a number of dosa shops (don’t be expecting anything fancy) which are cheap as chips and very vegan friendly (check for ghee!).
 There is also an amazing curry buffet for 100 rupees, opposite the bus station, with a guesthouse just above it.
 We went there everyday during our stay!